writethedocs/www/docs/conf/eu/2017/cfp.rst

 ==================

 Hello hello, fellow documentarians!
-It's that time of year again: We’re very excited to announce that we are now accepting talk proposals for our next North American conference, coming up on **September 10-12, 2017, in Prague, Czech Republic**.
+It's that time of year again: We’re very excited to announce that we are now accepting talk proposals for our next European conference, coming up on **September 10-12, 2017, in Prague, Czech Republic**.

 Every year, Write the Docs invites people from all across our community to come up on stage to share their insights and experience.
 Whether you’ve been writing